hogeschool/basecamp/week06/inf-bc-w06-python.md

 ##### Activity

 Use the following code and debugging of your IDE and find the bug(s).

-[todo: extend the instructions, inject a bug]
+Before you start with searching the bug, within your IDE you need to learn:
+- how to add / remove a breakpoint.
+- how to see values of the variables.
+- how to execute one statement at a time.
+- how to execute several statements.
+- how to enter into a function.

 ```python
 contacts = []